GEM-benchmark/NL-Augmenter/transformations/random_walk/README.md

 This transformation can generate nonsensical words when the random walk has many steps (steps >~ number of words in sentence).

 ## References
-1) Saketh Kotamraju, "How to use BERT from the Hugging face transformer library", https://towardsdatascience.com/how-to-use-bert-from-the-hugging-face-transformer-library-d373a22b0209
+1) Saketh Kotamraju; "How to use BERT from the Hugging face transformer library"; https://towardsdatascience.com/how-to-use-bert-from-the-hugging-face-transformer-library-d373a22b0209

+As far as we know, this type of transformation where words are randomly perturbed has not been studied in published literature.
+Random walks have been used to measure sentence similarity, e.g. the papers listed below.

+2) Daniel Ramage, Anna N. Rafferty, and Christopher D. Manning; "Random Walks for Text Semantic Similarity"; https://nlp.stanford.edu/pubs/wordwalk-textgraphs09.pdf
+3) Ahmed Hassan, Amjad Abu-Jbara, Wanchen Lu, and Dragomir Radev; "A Random Walk–Based Model for Identifying Semantic Orientation"; https://aclanthology.org/J14-3003.pdf